 How do I determine is my property is in the floodplain or floodway?

 Both FEMA and the City of Pittsburgh have maps online and houses may be searched by address.

 - To use the Pittsburgh map, click on “layers” at the top of the map and turn on “Current - 1% Chance Annual Flood”.

 - It may be helpful to turn other layers off, the color is a light pink.

 - All of the properties located in the "Current - 1% Chance Annual Flood" are subject to the Pittsburgh Flood Plain Overlay.

 Frequently Used Terms

-- A Flood Insurance Rate Map (FIRM) is created by the NFIP and generally shows a community’s base flood elevations, flood zones, and floodplain boundaries.
+- A Flood Insurance Rate Map is created by the National Flood Insurance Plan and generally shows a community’s base flood elevations, flood zones and floodplain boundaries.

-- The Special Flood Hazard Area (SFHA) is the land in the floodway and floodplain at high risk of flooding.
-These areas are indicated on FIRMs as “A, AE, or AE Floodway” and are subject to the regulations of the Pittsburgh Flood Plain Overlay.
+- The Special Flood Hazard Area is the land in the floodway and floodplain at high risk of flooding.
+These areas are indicated on Flood Insurance Rate Maps as “A, AE, or AE Floodway” and are subject to the regulations of the Pittsburgh Flood Plain Overlay.